 - Set auto-scaling thresholds: When you create a Virtual Warehouse, you can define auto-scaling, which sets limits on how many cloud resources can be consumed to meet workload demands.
 In addition, you can also set the maximum time a Virtual Warehouse idles before shutting down.
 Both settings ensure that you only use cloud resources that you need when you need them, helping you to manage your costs in the cloud.

 Setting resource limits with your cloud provider

 Another way to manage your cloud costs is by setting effective resource limits with your cloud provider.
 Cloud providers offer ways to set the overall limit on numbers of virtual machines or containers that can be used for your account.
-You can also save on cloud spending by shutting down resources when they are not in use.
+You can also save on cloud expenses by shutting down resources when they are not in use.
 CDP has built-in functionality to shut down cloud resources when not in use.
 If necessary, you can also terminate resources to save on costs related to disk snapshots, reserved IP addresses, and so on.
 In addition, cloud providers might offer tools to help you save.
 For example, AWS offers AWS Trusted Advisor and CloudWatch.
 Microsoft Azure offers Azure Cost Management and Azure Advisor.

 |Activating a Cloudera Data Warehouse environment||Yes||Starts with minimum 3 nodes|